hcayless/TEI_Pointers_Draft/TEIXPointers.md

 * the point following a node, and if that node has a successor in document order, then it is the same as the point preceding that successor.

-A Sequence follows the definition in the XPath 2.0 Data Model, with one change:
+A Sequence follows the definition in the [XPath 2.0 Language recommendation](http://www.w3.org/TR/xpath20/#id-basics), with one change:

 \[Definition: A sequence is an ordered collection of zero or more items.\]